holepunchto/bare/README.md

 This is a one-way operation that cannot be undone for the lifetime of the process.
 It is intended for embedders that wish to load a fixed set of trusted addons up front and then prevent any further native code from being introduced, such as when establishing a sandbox.

 The seal applies to the process alone.
 Embedders running several Bare processes within the same operating system process may seal each of them independently, and sealing one has no effect on the addons the others may load.
 Addons are likewise owned by the process that loaded them and are unloaded when it is torn down.

+For what sealing guarantees, what it deliberately leaves alone, and what embedders are expected to do on top of it, see [`docs/threat-model.md`](docs/threat-model.md).

 #### `const addon = new Addon(url)`